Homework Unit 4 (Classification): Fit KNN Models

 Assess your model

 Use accuracy_vec() to calculate the validation error (accuracy) of your model.
-Add this value to your validation error tracking tibble
+Add this value to your validation error tracking tibble.

 # accuracy in validation set